 Applicants Not Seeking Degrees

 Applicants wishing to enroll in courses for personal or professional enrichment, but who do not intend to pursue a program of study, must complete a non-matriculated student enrollment agreement.
 Some general admission requirements and procedures may be waived, especially for high school students participating in an approved enrollment plan.
 Applicants must demonstrate that they possess the requisite skills and competencies for the intended coursework; an academic administrator will evaluate applicants' status by appropriate means.
-Applicants who did not demonstrate basic skills required for the chosen program; failed to meet DeVry University's standards of academic progress; or are required to take ESL, developmental or prerequisite skills coursework may not enroll as non-matriculated students.
+Applicants who did not demonstrate college-level skills required for the chosen program; failed to meet DeVry University's standards of academic progress; or are required to take ESL or other transitional studies coursework may not enroll as non-matriculated students.

 Enrollment with non-matriculated status is limited to course attempts totaling 24 semester-credit hours, and further restrictions may be imposed if students are not making adequate progress.
 Non-matriculated students seeking to pursue a program of study must submit a written request to the program administrator; meet all admission, financial and academic requirements for the intended program; submit a matriculating student application; and sign a new enrollment agreement before permission to pursue the program of study is granted.

 Non-matriculated students are not eligible for career services, housing assistance, part-time-employment assistance, financial aid or benefits through the U.S. Department of Veterans Affairs.

 Students with previous college experience may receive credit toward graduation upon the University's evaluation of their college-level credit.
 As appropriate, DeVry awards credit for prior learning based on: